Moving your Funds and inheritance from South Africa to New Zealand using Currency Partners

 Register with Currency Partners online

-Currency Partners Client Services team are able to assist with the opening of foreign currency Offshore Bank Accounts for South African residents as well as private, high interest yielding, Cash Management bank accounts for both Resident and Non-resident individuals in South Africa.
+Currency Partners Client Services team are able to assist with the opening of private, high interest yielding Cash Managment bank accounts for both resident and Non-resident individuals in South Africa.

 Ask their friendly Client Services team for more information and assistance with opening the bank account that is right for you